Canada offers refugee protection to people in Canada who fear persecution and who are unwilling or unable to return to their home country.

-Your refugee claim may not be eligible for referral to the IRB if:
+Your refugee claim may not be eligible to be referred to the IRB if you:

-- You have been recognized as a Convention refugee by another country to which you can return;
+- have been recognized as a Convention refugee by another country that you can return to.

-- You have already been granted protected person status in Canada;
+- have already been granted protected person status in Canada.

-- You are not admissible to Canada on security grounds, or because of criminal activity or human rights violations;
+- are not admissible to Canada on security grounds, or because of criminal activity or human rights violations.

-- You made a previous refugee claim that was found to be ineligible for referral to the IRB;
+- made a previous refugee claim that was not found eligible.

-- You made a previous refugee claim that was rejected by the IRB; or
+- made a previous refugee claim that was rejected by the IRB.

-- You abandoned or withdrew a previous refugee claim.
+- abandoned or withdrew a previous refugee claim.

-Please see the IRB website to find out more about making an asylum claim in Canada.
+The IRB website has more about making an asylum claim in Canada.

 Safe Third Country Agreement